lgrosz/dotfiles/README.md

 # dotfiles
 Config files for various programs that I use on many platforms.
+If I do not have a config file for something in my prefered setup, I use the default settings.

 ## My preffered setup